Kong/kong/README.md

 config.eab_kid      |            |            | External account binding (EAB) key id.
 You usually don't need to set this unless it is explicitly required by the CA. config.eab_hmac_key |            |            | External account binding (EAB) base64-encoded URL string of the HMAC key.
 You usually don't need to set this unless it is explicitly required by the CA.

-`config.storage_config` is a table for all posisble storage types, by default it is:
+`config.storage_config` is a table for all possible storage types, by default it is:
 ```json
     "storage_config": {
         "kong": {},